MaximeIn-Tech/pam_bot/README.md

 ## Change Log

+### March 16th 2025:

+- Fixed a spelling issue.
+- Fixed the voice notes with captions not being reversed.

 ### January 15th 2025:

 - Fixed a bug with contractions, the ' was not the same as the one used by the user.